LazeMSS/tunnelout/README.md

-# localtunnel
+# tunnelout

-localtunnel exposes your localhost to the world for easy testing and sharing!
-No need to mess with DNS or deploy just to have others test out your changes.
+TunnelOut is a small nodejs appliaction that can expose a locally internal web server to the public web.
+Its based on https://github.com/localtunnel/localtunnel

-Great for working with browser testing tools like browserling or external api callback services like twilio which require a public url for callbacks.
+TunnelOut makes it easy for you to expose you local rpi website, offer public apis and more.

 ## Quickstart

 ```
-npx localtunnel --port 8000
+npx tunnelout --port 8000 --host https://servername.com
 ```

 ## Installation